infradiary/infradiary/README.md

 - 👋 Hi, I’m @infradiary
-- 👀 I’m interested in operation system and web development
+- 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently learning wordpress
+- 🌱 I’m currently learning cyber security analys.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...